 But we have all of these romantic ideas of what we want sports to be and we ratchet the emotion up a notch when it is the team we root for.
-If Jimmy Butler is friends with Derrick Rose we stupidly think the Bulls are a better team for it than, say, if Jimmy Butler and Derrick Rose tolerate each other but still achieve.
+If Jimmy Butler is friends with Andrew Wiggins we stupidly think the Wolves are a better team for it than, say, if Jimmy Butler and Wiggins tolerate each other but still achieve.
 Friends, when together, are defined by their closeness but friends and their closeness can get in the way.

-I remember thinking the Rose/Butler partnership has issues when I saw the Bulls play in Sacramento.
-Derrick Rose took 34 shots.
-Most of the shots were not out of the offense but jacks where Rose froze out a lot of his teammates as if he had to prove something to Steph Curry.
+Butler has been here before when he was with the Bulls.
+The Derrick Rose/Jimmy Butler partnership had issues.
+One game in Sacramento, Derrick Rose took 34 shots.
+Most of the shots were not out of the offense but jacks where Rose froze out a lot of his teammates as if he had to prove something to the league about how Steph Curry was following him.
 The next game was on national television, the Lakers, a seemingly easy game but once again Rose didn’t defer to Butler when he should.
-Butler is the better perimeter scorer now and many would argue the better player.
-Rose can’t let go of his own MVP history but I hate to say it- that Derrick Rose is gone.

-Butler and Rose are still figuring out how to make it all work, how they can depend upon each other in games and what their chemistry is.
-That is no different than any two teammates who have to learn about each other.
+A few years later, it is Karl-Anthony Towns, Andrew Wiggins and Butler still figuring out how to make it all work, how they can depend upon each other in games and what their chemistry is.
+That is no different than any teammates who have to learn about each other.
 They don’t have to be friends to do that which is what Jimmy Butler acknowledges.

-Interesting word choice by Butler using the word “think” instead of the word “know.”
-There is a lot of gray area in thinking something is true rather than knowing something is true.
-My read on Butler is that he doesn’t care about Rose off the court, just about what they can do together when they play.
+My read on Butler is that he doesn’t care about Wiggins or Towns off the court, just about what they can do together when they play.

-The NBA is built on relationships similar to Butler and Rose and the game has survived for 60 years.
+The NBA is built on relationships similar to Butler, Wiggins and Towns and the game has survived for 60 years.
 Consider that Magic Johnson and Kareem Abdul-Jabaar are the top 5 players in NBA history.
 They went to 9 NBA Finals together.
 Yet Magic and Abdul-Jabaar went their separate ways once the games were over.
 Magic’s best friend was Byron Scott.

-Kobe Bryant frequently references Derek Fisher as the teammate he was closest to and then he says he’s not a very good friend, he doesn’t remember birthdays or to call people.
+Kobe Bryant frequently references Derek Fisher as the teammate he was closest to and yet he admits he’s not a very good friend, he doesn’t remember birthdays or to call people.
 Yet he and Fisher went to 7 NBA Finals.

-LeBron James and Dwyane Wade’s friendship is the exception, not the rule, and even then several Miami Heat writers referenced how their friendship isn’t exactly what people think it is.
-Their closeness didn’t save them from two NBA Finals losses.
+LeBron James and Dwyane Wade’s friendship is the exception, not the rule, and even then their closeness didn’t save them from two NBA Finals losses.
 A few years ago, Mo Williams said LeBron is your friend in one moment and then will step over you to get out of the door.